JJSlabbert/iTilt-digital-hydrometer/README.md

 1 Cosmetic Improvements for HTML

 2 Faster sensor readings using sample size arguments and reducing duplicate function calls to calcTilt().

+3 WiFiManager Configuration Portal: Password is now the mac adsress.

 # BOARDS.